Red Cayenne Pepper peppers with one sliced pod showing long shape

 Quick Summary

 Cayenne pepper sits at 30,000-50,000 SHU - roughly half the heat of a pequin but with a clean, neutral peppery bite that makes it the most flexible hot pepper in any kitchen.
 Dried and ground cayenne is the backbone of hot sauces, spice blends, and medicinal preparations worldwide.
-Native to South American pepper traditions, it has been a global staple for centuries.
+Native to South American pepper-growing tradition, it has been a global staple for centuries.

 Heat